habitat-sh/on-prem-builder/README.md

 Please ensure that you have plenty of free disk space available for hosting the `core` packages as well as for managing your own packages.
 Updated packages install without deleting any existing packages, so plan disk space accordingly.

-## Synchronizing 'core' packages from an upstream
+## Synchronizing 'core' packages from an upstream (**Deprecated**)

+*Important*: This methodology is now deprecated in favor of the download/bulkupload flow described above.

 *Important*: Create a `core` origin before starting this process.
 The process will fail without first having a `core` origin.